K-D-Gallagher/eye-patterning/README.md

 ## Tracking - hungarian (munkres) algorithm

 Bwlabel gives cells a unique identify for every time point they exist.
 To track cells across time, we must create a map that connects cells between adject time points.
-We will be using the munkres assignment algorithm (https://en.wikipedia.org/wiki/Hungarian_algorithm , https://www.mathworks.com/matlabcentral/fileexchange/20328-munkres-assignment-algorithm ).
+To do this, we will be using an efficient [matlab implementation](https://www.mathworks.com/matlabcentral/fileexchange/20328-munkres-assignment-algorithm) of the [munkres assignment algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm).
+The munkres assignment algorithm works very well for tracking epithelial cells if there is accurate segmentation.
+Inaccurate segmentation makes the task of matching objects between two time points a mess.
+Therefore, the accuracy of segmentation and tracking are closely related.

 ![munkres_example](github_media/tracking_im.png)